 On its European debut at the 2000 Geneva Motor Show, Lexus proclaimed that the forthcoming third-generation LS flagship was an all-new car bristling with the latest technology.

 It was true.
-Just as the previous generations set impressive new standards among their contemporaries, the new LS 430 used advances in technology to redefine every benchmark of Lexus quality and refinement, being appreciably faster, smoother, quieter and more comfortable than its predecessor.
+Just as the previous models (first and second generations) set impressive new standards among their contemporaries, the new LS 430 used advances in technology to redefine every benchmark of Lexus quality and refinement, being appreciably faster, smoother, quieter and more comfortable than its predecessor.

 Interestingly, Lexus has never claimed to make the best luxury car in the world.
 The intention has always been to produce the best possible car at any particular time.
 It was left to others to make their judgments – both quantifiable and subjective – on the final product.